-From 2023/24, the academic year will move from three terms (Autumn, Spring and Summer) to two semesters.
+From 2023/24, the academic year moves from three terms to two semesters.

 Exceptions: Some courses - typically those which include professional placements - will be structured differently.
 You should check with your department to see what’s planned for your course.

 From 2023/24, each module you take is worth 20 credits.
 You study and are assessed on three 20-credit modules each semester.
 The idea is that you begin, complete and are assessed on your teaching and learning within each semester.
 Each semester consists of:

 - 11 weeks of teaching

 Download our semesters poster to see where your teaching, assessment and vacation weeks are in 2023/24:

 |18 Sep||Freshers week|